 Which VW Engine Uses Which Fuel?

-Premium fuel with an octane rating of 91 or higher is required in the 3.6L V6 engine (which is in the Passat and the Touareg) and all the 2.0T turbo engines (found in the GTI, GLI, Passat CC, Golf R and Tiguan models).
-Regular fuel, with an octane rating of 87, is recommended for all other models.
+Premium fuel with an octane rating of 91 or higher is required in all 2.0T turbo engines leading up to 2015 (found in the GTI, GLI, Passat CC, Golf R and Tiguan models).
+Regular fuel, with an octane rating of 87, is recommended for all other VW models.

 Should I Use Premium Fuel if My VW Only Requires Regular Fuel?